 Local SEO is one of the best ways to increase revenue without a huge marketing spend, and it all starts with a properly optimized GMB profile.

+How do you manage GMB profiles for businesses with multiple locations?
 When GMB profiles first came out, multiple-location businesses had to manage each of their business profiles from a separate location.
-Still, thankfully Google has made managing multiple locations easy in the past few years with the invention of the location management system.
+Still, thankfully, Google has made managing multiple locations easy in the past few years with the invention of the location management system.

 The system allows you to see all the locations your business has listed with Google under one log-in.